-2. EUROBOND MARKETS
+EUROBOND MARKETS

-1.7.2 Explain the structure and operation of the primary and secondary markets for Eurobonds
+2 Explain the structure and operation of the primary and secondary markets for Eurobonds

 Eurobonds are bonds that are denominated in a currency other than that of the country in which they are issued.
-Like most bonds, eurobonds are usually fixed-rate, interest-bearing notes, although many are also offered with floating rates and other variations.
-Eurobond characteristics are discussed in chapter 12, section 2.
+For example, a bond issued by a Russian corporation in London, denominated in US dollars.
+Like most bonds, Eurobonds are usually fixed-rate, interest-bearing notes, although many are also offered with floating rates and other variations.

+→ Eurobond characteristics are discussed in Chapter 12, Section 12.2.

 Eurobonds are so-called 'bearer bonds' - they are not registered centrally, so whoever holds or bears the bond is considered the owner.
-Their 'bearer' status also enables eurobonds to be held anonymously.
-It is difficult to determine the client base for these securities, however it is generally agreed that holders of eurobonds include both private individuals seeking to mitigate liability to tax, and institutional investors who hold them as part of diversified portfolios.
+Their 'bearer' status also enables Eurobonds to be held anonymously.
+It is difficult to determine the client base for these securities, however, it is generally agreed that holders of Eurobonds include both private individuals seeking to mitigate liability to tax, and institutional investors who hold them as part of diversified portfolios.

-Since it began in the 1960s, the market for eurobonds has grown dramatically.
+Since it began in the 1960s, the market for Eurobonds has grown dramatically.
 By some measures it is now the largest capital market in the world.
-A variety of institutions raise money through the issue of eurobonds, including industrial corporations, banks, public sector bodies and supranational organisations.
+A variety of institutions raise money through the issue of Eurobonds, including industrial corporations, banks, public sector bodies and supranational organisations.
 Eurobonds are not regulated by the country of the currency in which they are denominated.

-There are several participants in issuing eurobonds:
+There are several participants in issuing Eurobonds:

 - The issuer, or borrower, that needs to raise funds by selling bonds.
 The borrower approaches a bank and asks for help in issuing its bonds. - This bank is known as the lead manager and may ask other banks to join it to form a managing group that negotiates the terms of the bonds and manages the issue.
 The managing group sells the bonds to an underwriter or directly to a selling group.
-The three levels - managers, underwriters, and sellers - are known collectively as the syndicate.

-• The underwriter will actually purchase the bonds at a minimum price and assume the risk that it may not be possible to sell them on the market at a higher price.
+The three levels - managers, underwriters and sellers - are known collectively as the syndicate. - The underwriter will actually purchase the bonds at a minimum price and assume the risk that it may not be possible to sell them on the market at a higher price.
 The underwriter (or the managing group if there is no underwriter) sells the bonds to a selling group that then places bonds with investors.

-The syndicate companies and their investor clients are considered the primary market for eurobonds.
+The syndicate companies and their investor clients are considered the primary market for Eurobonds.
 Once they are resold to general investors, the bonds enter the secondary market.
 Participants in the market are organised under the International Capital Markets Association (ICMA).
-In the secondary market, eurobonds are traded OTC.
-Major markets for eurobonds exist in London, Frankfurt, Zurich and Amsterdam.
+In the secondary market, Eurobonds are traded OTC.
+Major markets for Eurobonds exist in London, Frankfurt, Zurich and Amsterdam.

-3. SETTLEMENT IN OVERSEAS SECURITIES MARKETS
+SETTLEMENT IN OVERSEAS SECURITIES MARKETS

-1.7.3 Explain the settlement and clearing procedures overseas, including the role of international central securities depositories, and the different settlement cycles and challenges in maintaining global assets
+1.6.3Explain the settlement and clearing procedures overseas, including the role of international central securities depositories, and the different settlement cycles and challenges in maintaining global assets

 There are many different features for dealing and settlement in overseas markets.
-Settlement systems are national and each country has its own settlement arrangements for different types of instruments.
+Settlement systems are national, and each country has its own settlement arrangements for different types of instruments.
 Participation is generally limited to locally regulated participants.